rgrannell1/kea/README.md

 })
 ```

-The same collection could be made with collection-comprehensions; syntax sugar for making new
+The same collection could be made with comprehensions; syntax sugar for making new
 collections by filtering, joining & transforming old collections.

 ```splus